developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 * **Illumination mode -** Enable/Disable illumination depending on ambient light conditions

 * **LCD Mode -** Enables or disables LCD mode.
-LCD mode enhances the ability of the imager to read bar codes from LCD displays such as cellphones (Scan Module Only).
+LCD mode enhances the ability of the imager to read barcodes from LCD displays such as cellphones (Scan Module Only).
 	* Disable - Disables the LCD mode.
 	* Enable - Enables LCD mode.

-**Note: When using the LCD mode**, a degradation in performance may be observed and the aiming crosshair may blink until the bar code is decoded.
+**Note: When using the LCD mode**, a degradation in performance may be observed and the aiming crosshair may blink until the barcode is decoded.

 * Time Delay to Low Power - Time delay for scanner to enter low power mode
 	* 1 Second